Treating little monsters to spooky stories

 A brilliant story from a truly wonderful writer, this is an exciting, magical adventure the whole family can enjoy.

 Share your own childhood favourites and explore some of the fantastic newer books available or challenge each other to see who can find (or tell!) the scariest story.

 Great fun and just scary enough for everyone to enjoy; the descriptions of how to spot a witch are truly fantastic... and useful.

-A series of brilliant stories and gorgeous illustrations from the current Children's Laureate.
+A series of brilliant stories and gorgeous illustrations from the former Children's Laureate.